Want to find the answer quick?

 for your feature. - Create a new Xata branch with

-xata branch my_feature
+xata branch create my_feature

 , then update your.env